 Register for courses anytime.
 (6-month period for completion from the date you register).
 Collaborate with fellow educators-only one set of assignments turned into instructor.
-(Check out "Group Collaboration Guidelines" at www.hol.edu).
-Clock hours available for partial course completion.
+(Check out "Group Collaboration Guidelines" at www.hol.edu). \\Clock hours/PDU's also available..